CopernicaMarketingSoftware/Documentation/Mailerq/4.0/rabbitmq-config.md

 The names of all these queues are optional and you may leave them blank.
 If you do not set an explicit "inbox" queue, all incoming messages are automatically published to the "outbox" queue.
-This means that all incoming messages are automatically being sent out again.
+This means that all incoming messages are automatically sent out again.
 Leaving this "inbox" queue empty is a very common thing to do, especially if you set up MailerQ as a retransmitter.